Pastels are timeless! Pastels are beautiful! Who doesn’t like pastels, right?

 City Loft Vs Windfresh White

 Comparatively darker, this paint color has an LRV of 69.
-You can absolutely use this paint color in homes to exhibit a crisp texture.
+You can absolutely use this paint color in your living environment to exhibit a crisp texture.

 This color shares extreme similarities with City Loft – so either of these three colors, you can prefer to choose any.